 The patterns of fitting to the abundance indices were different between SAM and VPA with all scenarios.
-VPA fitted better to the higher recruitment indices (fleets 2 and 3) in 2016 and 2018 than SAM (Figs. 3-8), which was also reflected in smaller standard deviations (SDs) of VPA than those of SAM for the fleets 2 and 3 (Table 3).
-By contrast, SAM fitted better to a SSB index (fleet 4) in recent years than VPA (Figs. 3-8), which was associated with smaller SDs of SAM than those of VPA for the fleet 4.
-These differences are a cause for much higher abundances of VPA estimates than those of SAM estimates in recent years (Fig. 1).
+VPA fitted better to the higher recruitment indices (fleets 2 and 3) in 2016 and 2018 than SAM (Figs. 3-8).
+By contrast, SAM fitted better to a SSB index (fleet 4) in recent years than VPA (Figs. 3-8).
+These differences possibly caused much higher abundances of VPA estimates than those of SAM estimates in recent years (Fig. 1).

-The two recruitment indices (fleets 2 and 3) were significantly hyper-stable (b < 1) under most scenarios in SAM and VPA, and had more nonlinear relationships with estimated abundances in SAM than in VPA (Table3, Figs. 9-14).
-By contrast, the SSB index of fleet 5 (egg survey index) was significantly hyper-depleted under the scenarios A-D in both SAM and VPA, while the SSB index of fleet 4 (dip-net fishery index) showed almost linear relationships except for the scenarios C and D in VPA (Table 3, Figs. 9-14).
-It is noteworthy that the indices of the fleets 7 and 9 were extremely hyper-stable in VPA with the scenarios with A-D and in SAM with all scenarios, although their p values were not statistically significant for SAM because of large standard error due to small sample sizes (Table 3, Figs. 9-14).
+The two recruitment indices (fleets 2 and 3) were significantly hyper-stable ($b_k < 1$) under most scenarios in SAM and VPA, and had more nonlinear relationships with estimated abundances in SAM than in VPA (Table3, Figs. 9-14).
+By contrast, the SSB index of fleet 5 (egg survey index) was significantly hyper-depleted ($b_k > 1$) under the scenarios A-F in VPA whereas it was assumed to be proportional in SAM (Table 3).
+The SSB index of fleet 4 (dip-net fishery index) showed significantly nonlinear relationships under the scenarios C, D, and F in VPA (Table 3, Figs. 9-14).
+It is noteworthy that the indices of the fleets 7 and 9 were extremely hyper-stable except for the scenario D in VPA, although their p values were not statistically significant for SAM because of large standard error due to small sample sizes (Table 3, Figs. 9-14).
 This indicates that these indices are not informative of abundances at least with this usage.